kubernetes/kubectl/cmd/kinflate/demoMySql.md

 In the production environment we want:

-- MySQL resource names to be prefixed by 'prod-' to make them distinguishable.
+- MySQL resource names to be prefixed by 'prod-'.
-- MySQL resources to have 'env: prod' labels so that we can use label selector to query these.
+- MySQL resources to have 'env: prod' labels.
 - MySQL to use persistent disk for storing data.

 ### Download resources